 Would you consider being involved in a GSA in your school /community?

-Day of Pink is Canada’s 2SLGBTQIA+ youth organization.
+Day of Pink is Canada’s LGBTQ youth organization.
 They offer free workshops, youth forums, and educator training across Canada.
-The International Day of Pink in April is the day we wear pink to protest bullying, discrimination, homophobia & transphobia.
+The International Day of Pink in April is the day we wear pink to protest bullying, discrimination, homophobia, and transphobia.

 (This is not the same as another anti-bullying day, Pink Shirt Day, observed on February 24th)